aws-solutions/media-services-application-mapper/solution-pkg/docs/EXTENDING_MSAM.md

 Before going any further, check to make sure that your nodes are making their way into the database.

-1. Edit [build.sh](api/build.sh).
-Replace the rodeolabz-_<region_> bucket to a bucket that you own or have write access to.
-1. Edit [policy-dev.json](api/msam/.chalice/policy-dev.json) and grant the Lambda that will use the code you've written the rights to list out or describe your service.
+1. Edit [policy-dev.json](../source/msam/.chalice/policy-dev.json) and grant the Lambda that will use the code you've written the rights to list out or describe your service.
     ```
         "Statement": [{
             "Action": [